The method

 The agentic delivery method.

-Most teams treat “AI in the loop” as a creativity tool — useful for prototypes, suspect in production.
-We treat it as a delivery capability with the same governance you'd apply to a senior engineer: audit trail, human review at risky steps, invariants that codify what we've learned the hard way.
+Most teams treat “AI in the loop” as a creativity tool.
+Useful for prototypes, suspect in production.
+We treat it as a delivery capability with the same governance you'd apply to a senior engineer: audit trail, human review at risky steps, rules that codify the failure modes we've encountered the hard way and the lessons that came out of them.
 What follows is the method we've refined across multiple production codebases.
+Agentic engineering treated as the engineering practice it actually is, not the demo it usually gets pitched as.

 01